 In order to install Tampermonkey take a look at this video:

 Q101: How do I work with TM?

 TM consists of three outstanding parts:

-A mouse clicks opens the context menu, a right mouse click opens the alternative context menu created by chrome itself
+A mouse clicks opens the action menu, a right mouse click opens the alternative context menu created by chrome itself

 the action menu